 Sean Munger's official site.
 Not your typical Boring Author Website®™.

-I’ve run a lot of articles on this blog since the beginning–over 200 as of now–and I thought I would add sort of a “Greatest Hits” gallery to highlight some of the articles that have either proven to be the most popular, or which I’m particularly proud of.
+This blog has over 900 articles on it (as of September 2014).
+This page is sort of a “Greatest Hits” gallery to highlight some of the articles that have either proven to be the most popular, or which I’m particularly proud of.
 This list may change without warning!

 Click the image headers and/or title to go to the article.